johnphilips3/agentcore-multi-agent-showcase/README.md

 ## 🏗️ Repository Structure

-This repository is organized into several top-level directories, each serving a specific purpose in the overall farm management ecosystem:
+This repository is organized into several top-level directories, each serving a specific purpose in the overall farm management ecosystem.
+All components now include integrated AWS Bedrock Guardrails for content safety and moderation:

 ### 📁 **agentcore-agents/**
 Collection of AI agents designed for deployment on Amazon Bedrock AgentCore Runtime.
 This directory contains specialized agents for farm management operations including herd tracking, mathematical calculations, and multilingual communication.